 - Never destroy old immigration documents (e.g., I-20s, receipt notices).
 Maintain a “file of important documents” and photocopies of documents as a matter of permanent record.

 - All non-immigrant visa holders are required to file a U.S. Federal Income Tax Return reporting presence in the U.S. as well as taxable wages.
 Maintain copies of all tax records.

 This information is not exhaustive and is subject to change without notice.
-You should contact the Director of International Student Affairs (x2262) to arrange an appointment to discuss any questions or concerns regarding your legal status in the United States.
+You should contact the Director of International Student and Scholar Services (x2132) to arrange an appointment to discuss any questions or concerns regarding your legal status in the United States.